Secret Story 7 (Portuguese season)

 Secret Story - Casa dos Segredos 7 is the seventh season of the Portuguese reality television show Secret Story.
 It is based on the French version of Secret Story, which itself is based on the international format, Big Brother.
 The reality show is being broadcast on TVI.
 The castings were opened on December 4, 2017.
 The launch was on February 25, 2018.
 Lasting 92 days, the season ended on May 27, 2018, and Tiago was the winner.

 Manuel Luís Goucha is the host of the main show.

+During this season, a new official app for the TVI Reality platform was launched, developed by the Portuguese technology company Magycal, introducing real-time content, audience voting, and AI-powered facial recognition of housemates across all shows on the channel.

 Housemates

 Bruno

 Bruno is 28 and lives in Amora, Seixal.
 He works as a Road Manager and loves the entertainment and night life.
 Behind his apparent calm and good vibe personality, there is a vigilant and manipulative person.
 He practices combat sports and loves to have his body defined.
 He cares a lot about his health and is really careful with his diet.
 His next goal is to win Secret Story.
 He was evicted on Day 43.